Krutsch/hydro-js/README.md

 ### internals

 An object with internal data / functions for testing or deeper dives for developers.
-This only includes a `compare` function for DOM Elements by at the moment.
+This only includes a `compare` function for DOM Elements at the moment.

 ## Roadmap